Kim Kardashian Reveals How She Lost 5 Pounds In 4 Days After Sharing Bikini Photos

 Kim Kardashian is revealing her diet and weight loss secrets to the world after losing five pounds in four days.
 Per People, Kim revealed this week that she’s shed the impressive amount of weight in just a few days on a new diet as she readies herself to attend the prestigious Met Gala on May 7.

-Taking to Twitter on April 20, Kim confirmed that she’d already managed to lose five pounds thanks to a new cleanse she’s been trying out that will see her take some pretty extreme measures to get in red carpet shape over the next ten days.
+Taking to Twitter on April 20, Kim confirmed that she’d already managed to lose five pounds thanks to a new cleanse she’s been trying out that will see her take some pretty extreme measures to get in red carpet shape over the next 10 days.

 “Today is day 4 of the cleanse and I am 5 lbs down.
 I didn’t see any weight difference until today so that’s motivation I needed today,” Kardashian told her more than 59 million followers on Twitter about her pretty extreme diet.